JustToThePoint English Website Version

 Prompt Templates (mymessages.py)

-We have separated our “system” and “user” instructions into four JSON-style message dictionaries.
-At runtime, we will prepend these to every Ollama call to steer the model consistently:
+We have separated our “system” and “user” instructions into a series of JSON-style message dictionaries that are used to guide the behavior of the model during runtime:

 # assistant_msg is the system prompt, telling the model how to behave overall.